 - Ideal use case: If you’re already saving for retirement and you’re interested in owning rental property.

-10. Home equity
+10. Home Equity

-Finally, you could choose to use your earmarked “college savings money” to pay extra on your mortgage.
+Finally, you could use your earmarked “college savings money” to pay extra on your mortgage.
 Then, when it’s time for your kid to go to college, use a home equity loan or line of credit to pay for the college expenses.
 This option can be dangerous if done without planning — you don’t want to take on more debt than you can handle or delay your retirement plans significantly.

 If done strategically, this can be a great choice.
 Home equity loans tend to have lower interest rates than traditional student loans.
 Plus, home equity is not included in FAFSA calculations (the financial aid application) so this can be a good option if you think you might qualify for need-based financial aid.